Israel says it has received another set of human remains from militants in Gaza

 Planning for Gaza stabilization force

-Planning was underway for an international stabilization force mandated by the U.N. last week while approving Washington's 20-point blueprint to secure and govern Gaza.
+Planning was underway for an international stabilization force mandated by the U.N. last week during the approval of Washington's 20-point blueprint to secure and govern Gaza.

 Indonesia said Tuesday it was preparing troops.
 Officials said the final deployment would await an official order from Indonesian President Prabowo Subianto, who has said his country was ready to deploy 20,000 peacekeepers to Gaza at any time.